Advising FAQs: Frequently Asked Questions and Answers for the Psychology Advising and Resource Center

 How do I talk directly to an advisor?

-Psych Advising offers scheduled and unscheduled walk-in appointments throughout Fall and Spring semesters.
+The Psychology Advising and Resource Center offers scheduled and unscheduled walk-in appointments throughout Fall and Spring semesters.
 Psych Advising is limited during Summer terms.

 To schedule an appointment with a psychology advisor: call 330-972-7280, email firstname.lastname@example.org, or just drop by the main office here in the psychology department (CAS 341 – turn right as you exit the elevator on the third floor of the CAS building).